Emergency Medical Services (EMS)

 - Measles, Mumps, and Rubella (MMR) Vaccinations or titer.

-- Tetnus, Diptheria, and Pertussis (TDAP) within the last 10 years OR Tetnus and Diptheria (TD) within the last 2 years.
+- Tetnus, Diphtheria, and Pertussis (TDAP) within the last 10 years OR Tetnus and Diphtheria (TD) within the last 2 years.

 - Varicella (Chicken Pox): 2 vaccines OR positive blood titer needed.

 - Flu vaccine for current flu season.
 May be delayed until start of the Fall semester.